 The Moen lab summer Research Experience for Undergraduates (REU) is a National Science Foundation funded program whose goal is to train undergraduates in basic scientific research and to increase the diversity of scientists pursuing evolutionary biology.
 Summer REU projects will also directly contribute to a broader funded project through data collection related to the project’s research goals.

 As part of the program, you will be trained to conduct scientific research and mentored in advancing your scientific career.
 Successful projects may lead to future research opportunities in the Moen lab and possibly publication of a manuscript.
-You will also receive a $3200 stipend and housing through OK State University
+You will also receive a $3,600 stipend.

 Description of the program

-The program runs for 8 weeks, from 27 May – 19 July 2019.
+The program runs for 8 weeks, from 1 June – 24 July 2020.
 Students will work with a post-doctoral research mentor to choose a project, collect and analyze data, and present the results of the project at the end of the summer.
-Students will also travel to the Biodiversity Institute at the University Kansas to see one of the world’s largest amphibian collections, select specimens for research, and talk to curators and graduate students about collections-based research and careers.
+Students will also have the opportunity to see the Oklahoma State University Collection of Vertebrates and visit the Sam Noble Museum of Natural History and talk to museum staff about collections-based research and careers.

 Research projects will focus on the evolution, morphology, and mechanics of movement of anurans (frogs and toads).
 Potential subjects include: